 Let’s look at why making wedding decisions is so hard and how you can move from decision overwhelm to place of calm and confidence.

-Whether you begin with a perfectly clear vision of what your wedding will look like or not, the combination of peer-pressure and social influence can make it difficult to decipher which ideas are really yours, and which you have been coerced into.
+Whether you begin with a perfectly clear vision of what your wedding will look like or not, the combination of peer pressure and social influence can make it difficult to decipher which wedding ideas are really yours, and which you’ve been coerced into.

 This can make the decision to commit to anything paralysing.

 The idea of wedding etiquette and traditions can make it especially difficult to make decisions.
 You may be looking at some of those items on your wedding planning checklist thinking you don’t really care for them, but then the pressures of wanting to adhere to “proper wedding etiquette” makes it feel like you don’t have a choice.

 In my years working as a wedding planner I often heard questions like:

 Do we have to have a wedding cake?